ganbarodigital/go_envish/v3/README.md

 ## LocalEnv

-`LocalEnv` emulates an environment and environment variables.
+`LocalEnv` is what we call _a variable backing store_.
+It emulates an environment and environment variables.
 It never reads from, or writes to, your program's environment.

 ### NewLocalEnv()